paterit/django-microservice-template/README.md

     yourservice-https-logs - Logs for Nginx
     yourservice-web-logs - Logs for Django and Gunicorn

-If they are up and runing you shoul be able to see [admin panel](http://127.0.0.1/admin)
+If they are up and runing you should be able to see [admin panel](http://127.0.0.1/admin)

 To read how it can be used go to [docs](http://127.0.0.1/docs).

 To see any other useful links go to [this page](http://127.0.0.1/docs/links_page.html) in docs.

 ### Building and running localy with CI/CD machinery
-To crate virtual machine with local CI/CD machinery you need to [install](https://docs.docker.com/machine/install-machine/#install-machine-directly) docker-machine and pv command ( sudo apt-get install pv ).
+To create virtual machine with local CI/CD machinery you need to [install](https://docs.docker.com/machine/install-machine/#install-machine-directly) docker-machine and pv command ( sudo apt-get install pv ).
-Below commands will set up docker-machine and docker containers with buildbot which will allows you to run and test your code within docker-machine.
+Below commands will set up docker-machine and docker containers with buildbot which will allow you to run and test your code within docker-machine.
 Start with:

     cd yourservice
     make cicd-local